-Kilo vs The Things Stack: which LoRaWAN stack fits your deployment?
+Kilo vs The Things Stack: which LoRaWAN network server should you choose?

-The Things Stack, by The Things Industries, is the reference LoRaWAN network server: full spec coverage through LoRaWAN 1.1, an open-source Apache 2.0 core, the community network behind The Things Network, and the industry’s de-facto device repository.
-The honest framing: it is a connectivity layer, while Kilo is an application platform with the network server built in.
+The Things Stack, by The Things Industries, is the best-known LoRaWAN network server there is: full spec coverage through LoRaWAN 1.1, an open-source Apache 2.0 core, the community network behind The Things Network, and the industry’s de-facto device repository.
+The honest framing: it is a connectivity layer, while Kilo is an IoT application platform — device management, data visualization, automation — with the LoRaWAN network server built in.
+This page compares the two so you can choose the right stack for your deployment.

 Compare

-Kilo vs The Things Stack at a glance
+Kilo vs The Things Stack: LoRaWAN platform comparison

 Capability Kilo The Things Stack